RichardNysater/Music-browser-for-master-thesis/README.md

 2. Add your database details to a file called DATABASE_DETAILS.json following the DATABASE_DETAILS_TEMPLATE.json format.
 2a.
 The songtable field is the name of the table with the songs' feature data.

+3. Add your songs to the /app/api/music folder.
+The 100% supported formats are wav, mp4 and ogg.
+The mp3 format almost works, but seeking in songs is slightly bugged (seeks to the wrong location).

-3. Start the application by opening a command window at the root of the application and typing "npm start".
+4. Start the application by opening a command window at the root of the application and typing "npm start".